About the DBA

 Amanda loves creating efficient systems to handle administrative and logistical challenges.
 She works with local business owners to improve efficiency and productivity, helping them assess challenges, develop strategies, and solve problems confidently.
 Amanda organizes restaurant participation, logistics, and scheduling for the Everyone Eats! program.
 She also coordinates the DBA’s one2one project, supporting downtown Brattleboro business owners in navigating challenges throughout the pandemic.
 Amanda is a Core Counselor with the Center for Women and Enterprise and has a private administrative consulting practice in Brattleboro.

 Erin most recently was the co-owner of Elliot St. Fish & Chips and the chief creator in every wacky, wild and strategic post on their social media accounts.
 Erin is also the founder of the Chesterfield Outdoor Music Concert Series.
-Along with Gallery Walk Erin ensures that many of DBA’s promotions happen with great flourish.
+Along with Gallery Walk Erin is also the Promotions Committee Chair and ensures that many of DBA’s promotions happen with great flourish.
 Some of her phenomenal DBA ideas have been Brattleship and Elliot St. Block Party.

 Our Volunteer Board

 Stephanie is a vice president and commercial banking officer at Brattleboro Savings & Loan.
-She is Vice Chair of the United Way of Windham County board of directors, treasurer of Groundworks Collaborative, as well as an Incorporator of Kurn Hattin Homes for Children and past President of the Brattleboro Area Chamber of Commerce.
+She is also treasurer of Groundworks Collaborative, as well as an Incorporator of Kurn Hattin Homes for Children and past President of the Brattleboro Area Chamber of Commerce.

-Greg is the Interim Executive Director of the Brattleboro Area Chamber of Commerce.
+Greg is the Executive Director of the Brattleboro Area Chamber of Commerce.
+He works in coalition with DBA on the Community Marketing Initiative

 Sue is the Planning Director for the Town of Brattleboro.
 Sue was the lead staff person both for Brattleboro’s award winning Town Plan in 2013 and the update of Brattleboro’s land use regulations in 2015.
 She has 17 years experience in community planning including grant writing and management, community outreach, and managing consultants.